Skip to main content

 Then, taxidermy swept into the conscious minds of the public through the display of never before seen creatures at the world expos that took place from the mid 1800s.

-The Great Exhibition of 1851 in London at the Crystal Palace was brought to life through an idea by Prince Albert.
-He wished to create one of the world’s best fairs.
-The Great Exhibition would start what is now the legacy of historic taxidermy, and we marvel about it today, just as much as the Victorians did yesterday.
+The Great Exhibition of 1851 in London at the Crystal Palace was almost the first of these, and it was brought to life through an idea by Prince Albert who wanted to create one of the world’s best fairs.
+The Great Exhibition would start what is now the legacy of Victorian taxidermy, and we marvel about it today, just as much as the Victorians did yesterday.

 Taxidermy collecting and the appreciation of natural history was at its peak in Victorian Britain from the 1850’s and then right through to the First World War.
 During this period of colonialism and exploration, the discovery of some of the rarest, most exquisite and exotic examples of naturalia were brought back from foreign expeditions.
 These expeditions were undertaken by some of the leading pioneers of the day.
 Some of them were financed and commissioned by obsessive and egotistical members of the British gentry, while the likes of Darwin, Gould and Audubon created a new landscape of learning and enlightenment.